Five plumbing items to check when buying a property

 If you ever have a leak or burst in your new home, you need to be able to shut the water off as soon as possible.
 This is why you should always check the location of the main shut off valve when you purchase a new property.
 You should also check that the valve is working as it should.
 It’s always best to be prepared for any problems, and this is part of doing just that.

 It’s also worth speaking to an expert such as Plumbing Detectives when you first move in.
-You can ask them to carry out an inspection for you.
-You can also keep their details to hand, so that you have someone to call should an emergency occur.
+You can ask them to inspect for you.
+You can also keep their details to hand so that you have someone to call should an emergency occur.

 The fitting of water pipes

-It’s always a good idea to check the water pipes in a property before you buy.
-They could be showing signs of rust, or have cracks in them.
+Checking the condition of pipes if they’re not plastic, they could be showing signs of rust.
+No pipe is invincible; even plastic pipes could have cracks in them.
 They may also have been badly fitted in the first place.
 This can cause problems with water pressure and may also lead to leaks or bursts.

 The condition of sewer pipes